About the President and CEO

 Working with Conner Prairie’s community-based board of directors, John played an instrumental role in settling a 30-year dispute between Conner Prairie and its trustee Earlham College.
 In 2006, the state attorney general split off Conner Prairie from Earlham, giving the museum its independence.
 John says this was one of the proudest moments in his life.

 For the two years prior to his appointment at IHS, he was the president and CEO of the Indiana State Museum, Historic Sites and Foundation.
 John brought the blockbuster exhibit Lord of the Rings to the State Museum in 2005, drawing the largest attendance since the museum opened.
 Since coming to IHS in 2006, John has led the creation of the Indiana Experience, an award-winning new public dimension for the History Center building, and in raising more nearly $18 million for its support.
+In the last five years, John has put an emphasis on creating programs, services and cultural products to observe the Bicentennial of Statehood and on efforts to make IHS collections even more representative and to provide greater access and connections to Hoosier history.

 Read "A Life in Public History: A Conversation with John Herbst" from the June 2011 issue of the Indiana Magazine of History.